Canadian government forces rail lockout to end | KRDO

 By Chris Isidore, Ramishah Maruf and Paula Newton, CNN

-New York (CNN) — The Canadian government stepped in to end a shutdown of the nation’s two major freight railroads less than 17 hours after it started, ordering binding arbitration to end the labor dispute that threatened severe disruptions in both the US and Canadian economies.
+New York (CNN) — The Canadian government stepped in Thursday afternoon to end a shutdown of the nation’s two major freight railroads less than 17 hours after it started, ordering binding arbitration to end the labor dispute that threatened severe disruptions to both the US and Canadian economies.

+But only one of the two major railroads is back to work, as Canadian National (CN) has ended the lockout of its 6,000 unionized employees and returned to work Friday morning.
+The other, Canadian Pacific Kansas City (CPKC), has remained shut down, with a lockout of its 3,000 unionized employees by the management and a strike by the Teamsters union both still in effect.

+And the Teamsters union served notice Friday that it is also preparing to strike CN, though that work stoppage strike wouldn’t be able to start until Monday morning if it isn’t blocked by further government action.

-Prime Minister Justin Trudeau’s administration had refused such a move ahead of the shutdown, which started at 12:01 am ET on Thursday.
-But Canada and the United States were faced with possible disruptions in multiple industries across both countries, including agriculture, automobiles, energy, lumber and chemicals; halting commuter rail operations that use the freight railroads’ tracks of the freight railroads; and the threat that water treatment plants in both countries would run out of the chlorine they needed to provide fresh drinking water.
+Prime Minister Justin Trudeau’s administration had refused to block a halt of rail operations ahead of the shutdown, which started at 12:01 a.m.
+ET on Thursday.
+But Canada and the United States were faced with possible disruptions to multiple industries, which include agriculture, automobiles, energy, lumber and chemicals.
+There had also been the halting of passenger rail operations that use freight railroad tracks and the threat that water treatment plants would run out of the chlorine needed for fresh drinking water.

-The move is a victory for CN and CPKC, which had been seeking government intervention.
-They said they had been forced to shut down their networks, despite the disruption it would cause, because there was no way to reach a deal with the Teamsters union.
+The move by MacKinnon is a victory for CN and CPKC, which had been seeking government intervention.
+The two railways said they had been forced to shut down their networks — despite the disruption it would cause — because there was no way to reach a deal with the Teamsters union.

 But the government’s intervention is a setback for the union, which had argued the best and fairest way to settle the labor dispute was to have the two sides reach an agreement at the bargaining table.
 They blamed greed by railroads negotiators and management demands that the union argues would hurt rail safety and the quality of life of its employees, a charge the railroads deny.

-But with two national railways with suspended operations, “it is the government’s duty and responsibility to ensure industrial peace in this critically vital sector,” he said at the press conference.

-CPKC and the Teamsters did not immediately respond to a request for comment.
-CN said it was moving to resume operations as of 6 pm ET.
+CN said Thursday that it was pleased with the action by MacKinnon and that it was therefore resuming operations.

-“While CN is satisfied that this labor conflict has ended and that it can get back to its role of powering the economy, the company is disappointed that a negotiated deal could not be achieved at the bargaining table despite its best efforts,” said the company’s statement.
+“While CN is satisfied that this labor conflict has ended and that it can get back to its role of powering the economy, the company is disappointed that a negotiated deal could not be achieved at the bargaining table despite its best efforts,” the company said in a statement.

+But with two national railways with suspended operations, “it is the government’s duty and responsibility to ensure industrial peace in this critically vital sector,” MacKinnon said at the press conference.

+The union issued a statement Thursday saying it was consulting with attorneys about the order and said it is “deeply disappointed” with the decision.

+“By resorting to binding arbitration, the government has allowed CN and CPKC to sidestep a union determined to protect rail safety,” the Teamsters said in the statement.
+“Despite claiming to value and honor the collective bargaining process, the federal government quickly used its authority to suspend it, mere hours after an employer-imposed work stoppage.
+The two major railways in Canada manufactured this crisis, took the country hostage, and manipulated the government to once again disregard the rights afforded to working-class Canadians.”

 Intertwined economies